firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ## Context and problem

 As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I arrived to a notable lack of technical documentation.
-In a dynamic, fast-paced environment developer teams were steaming ahead creating novel DeFi projects.
-However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance and, importantly, shipping the products.
+In a dynamic, fast-paced environment developer teams were forging ahead creating novel DeFi projects.
+However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance, and importantly, shipping the products.

-A large part of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, therefore I'm unable to share it here.
+As most of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, I'm unable to share it here.
 The writing sample below is an excerpt of a high-level overview, the intended audience being the general public.

 ## Contribution

 In my role, I started by evaluating the existing status of the documentation.
 I then developed a scope and strategy in alignment with the company's goals.
-I joined the Entropic product team at the design stage.
+I joined the Entropic product team at the design stage with much of the product still to be detailed.

 In terms of my contribution, I worked closely with the Entropic product manager and engineers on the following:

-- Collaborated with engineers to prepare project documentation for external audit
 - Planned for scope and strategy of the documentation, including gaps analysis
 - Initiated a Docs-as-code process in GitHub
 - Created documentation for processes and tutorials